-In January 2020, the Company received \$50.3 million of net proceeds, after deducting the underwriting discounts and commissions, from its first follow-on public offering of 4,300,000 shares of the Company's common stock at a public offering price of \$21.50 per share, of which 2,490,053 shares were offered and sold by the Company.
-Further, in February 2020, the underwriters fully exercised their option to purchase 645,000 shares of the Company's common stock at a public offering price of \$21.50 per share for an additional net proceeds of \$13.0 million to the Company, after deducting underwriting discounts and commissions.
+In the first quarter of 2020, the Company received \$63.0 million of net proceeds from its first follow-on public offering of 4,300,000 shares of the Company's common stock, of which 2,490,053 shares were offered and sold by the Company, and the exercise of underwriter's option to purchase from the Company an additional 645,000 shares of the Company's common stock, at a public offering price of \$21.50 per share.
 The total public offering costs incurred in connection with the follow-on offering were allocated based on the gross proceeds received by the Company and the other selling shareholders on a pro-rated basis.
-Public offering cost of \$0.4 million allocated to selling of shares by the Company was charged against the gross proceeds received from the follow-on offering.
-Public offering costs of \$0.2 million allocated to selling of shares by the selling shareholders was recognized as transaction costs within general and administrative expenses on the unaudited condensed consolidated statements of operations in the first quarter of 2020.
+Public offering cost of \$0.4 million allocated to selling of shares by the Company was charged against the gross proceeds received from the follow-on offering costs of \$0.2 million allocated to selling of shares by the selling shareholders was recognized as transaction costs within general and administrative expenses on the consolidated statements of operations in the year ended December 31, 2020.